Python for GIS and Geoscience

 The file contains information on:

-Type following commands line by line + ENTER-button (make sure you have an internet connection):
+3. Create the environment by typing the following commands line by line + hitting the ENTER-button (make sure you have an internet connection):

 conda env create -f environment.yml

 !
-FOLDER_PATH_TO_ENVIRONMENT_FILE should be replaced by the path to the folder containing the downloaded environment file.
-In the example earlier, this was C:/Users/yourusername/Documents, but make sure you use your specific folder (as seen in File Explorer).
+FOLDER_PATH_TO_COURSE_MATERIAL should be replaced by the path to the folder containing the downloaded course materials (e.g. in the example it is C:/Users/yourusername/Documents/DS-python-geospatial)

 Respond with Yes by typing y when asked.
 Output will be printed and if no error occurs, you should have the environment configured with all packages installed.

-When finished, keep the terminal window open (or reopen it).
+When finished, keep the terminal window (or “Miniforge Prompt”) open (or reopen it).
 Execute the following commands to check your installation:

 conda activate DS-geospatial